Francesco II d'Este: Biography

 He became duke at the age of two.
 His mother, pious and rigorous, served as his regent until 1674, filling state offices with clerics under the advice of her Jesuit confessor Father Garimberti.
-When she left to accompany the princess to England, he assumed control at the age of fourteen, and was so transformed in the free and easy company of his cousin principe Cesare Ignazio d'Este, that on her return the dowager duchess withdrew from court.
+When she left to accompany the princess to England, Francesco assumed control at the age of fourteen.
+His character changed dramatically in the free and easy company of his cousin, principe Cesare Ignazio d'Este, and after her return the dowager duchess withdrew from court.

 Francesco's foreign policy was affected by the requirements of Louis XIV, his sister's patron after 1688, but he resisted French attempts to interfere in the duchies.
 A Franco Modenese alliance was proposed with Francesco and a princess of the House of Lorraine, Béatrice Hiéronyme, the eldest daughter of François Marie, Prince of Lillebonne.
 The marriage never materialised and instead, he married Margherita Maria Farnese.

+The couple had no children and when Francesco died heirless in 1694 after just two years of marriage, he was succeeded by his half-uncle Cardinal Rinaldo d'Este, who renounced his ecclesiastical career and cardinalate for this purpose.

 He learned the violin as a boy and the court orchestra was revived for him when he was eleven; one of the musicians employed there was Giovanni Maria Bononcini.
 Francesco was a lavish and discerning patron of music, and the composer Arcangelo Corelli dedicated his Op.
 3 trio sonatas (Rome, 1689) to him.
 His library has remained substantially complete in the Biblioteca Estense, Modena.